tridev1004/Indian-Colleges/README.md

 Contributing
 Contributions are welcome!
 To contribute:

-Fork the repository.
-Create a feature branch:
-bash
-Copy code
-git checkout -b feature-name
-Commit your changes:
-bash
-Copy code
-git commit -m "Add feature-name"
-Push to your branch:
-bash
-Copy code
-git push origin feature-name
-Create a pull request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgments
 Inspired by the need for a structured and easy-to-use dataset of Indian colleges.